Workers’ Compensation Insurance in Wisconsin

 Wisconsin workers' compensation insurance

 Wisconsin employers are required to carry workers’ compensation insurance unless they are self-insured or qualify for an exemption.
-This policy covers medical costs for workplace injuries and provides disability benefits.
+This policy covers medical costs for workplace injuries and provides disability benefits, including compensation for lost wages.

 Who needs workers’ compensation in Wisconsin?